funkygao/automan/README.md

 ### 2. generate stub/mock

-    Modify bootstrap.php before you use automan.
+    MODIFY bootstrap.php before you use automan.

     ./webmocker/webmocker  # this is the dumb web server for mock services ./automan ${your_php_controller_file_path}